Diversity, Equity, Inclusion and Belonging Committee

 • Share DEIB resources amongst colleagues.

-SOME HIGHLIGHTS OF OUR ACCOMPLISHMENTS FROM AUGUST 2021 TO OCTOBER 2022:
+SOME HIGHLIGHTS OF OUR ACCOMPLISHMENTS FROM AUGUST 2020 TO JANUARY 2024:

-Launched Sharing Stories Video Series.
+Sharing Stories Video Series.
 An interview series that invites people to Listen, Think, and Act.

 • If you are interested in participating in future student outreach initiatives, please sign up here.
 If you have questions about getting involved or are looking for guidance on how to create a similar program outside of King County, please email Rachel Jarvie, PT, DPT.

-Hosted a 90 minute Injury Prevention Webinar in April of 2022, with the National Association for the Advancement of Colored People
+Hosted a 90 minute Injury Prevention Webinar in April of 2022, with the National Association for the Advancement of Colored People (NAACP), that included topics on:

 • Headache Prevention by Calli Jackson, PT, DPT, OCS, COMT